 Getting Started with Digital Transformation Using ArcGIS: A Guide for Small and Rural Water Utilities

-Today, with modern advances in technology such as improved Internet connectivity and powerful mobile devices, digital mapping can be readily deployed at a utility and improve the efficiency of workflows across the organization.
-Despite the availability of all this technology, some small and rural water utilities continue to rely on paper maps and/or on long out-of-date digital maps.
-This reliance makes it more difficult to overcome common industry challenges and costlier to operate thus the need for digital transformation.
+Today, with modern advances in technology, such as improved internet connectivity and more powerful mobile devices, digital mapping can be readily deployed at a utility and improve the efficiency of workflows across an organization.
+Despite the availability of all this technology, some small and rural water utilities continue to rely on paper maps and/or long out-of-date digital maps.
+This reliance makes it more difficult to overcome common industry challenges and costlier to operate, thus the need for digital transformation.
 The benefits of digital transformation are well-known—such as reducing operations costs, achieving more with less, making smarter asset management decisions, attaining better regulatory compliance, and having more satisfied customers.

-This guide will help you create the following: a system of record for storing and managing assets; a system of engagement for enabling access to asset information on any device at any time; and a system of insight for analyzing information and making smarter, more informed decisions about asset management.
+This guide will help you create the following through a GIS framework: a system of record for storing and managing assets; a system of engagement for enabling access to asset information on any device at any time; and a system of insight for analyzing information and making smarter, more informed decisions about asset management.
 To learn more, download the technical paper.